-Of the total 142 stations, 35 are underground.
-What started with just four coaches has now morphed to six or eight coaches per train because of the rapid rise in number of commuters.
+There are a total of 185 stations spanned across 252 kilometers.
+What started with just four coaches has now morphed to six or eight coaches per train because of the rapid rise in the number of commuters.
 The best feature is that a special coach at the front of each train is reserved exclusively for female travellers to enable them to travel in relative comfort and safety.

 The Metro is currently operational on six lines covering all the major areas of the city.
 The trains generally operate between 6 AM-11 PM.

 Pink Line: Mukundpur to Shiv Vihar